cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

   - This is a _creational_ pattern
   - This pattern is where all the module code exists inside a closure
   - It is often expressed as an IIFE or Immediately-Invoked-Function-Expression
-  - They are useful in systems that exceed single function use, to keep your global namespace clean, and to ensure cleaner architechture for importing and exporting funcitons
+  - They are helpful in systems that exceed single function use, to keep your global namespace clean, and to ensure cleaner architecture for importing and exporting functions

 ```jsx
 // Module Pattern Demo Start \\